erenyenigul/kong_pong/README.md

 This is a multiplayer pong game which uses LAN connection.

-For a better experience, it is important that font provided in the same folder must be installed. ( CosmicAlien-30.ttf)
+For a better experience, font
+provided in the same folder can be installed. ( CosmicAlien-30.ttf)

 ![Game](https://github.com/erenyenigul/kong_pong/blob/main/assets/Screen%20Shot%202021-03-30%20at%2013.53.11.png)